Tyler Ervin

-Tyler Anthony Ervin (born October 7, 1993) is a former American football running back and return specialist.
-He played college football at San Jose State.
+Tyler Anthony Ervin (born October 7, 1993) is an American former professional football player who was a running back and return specialist in the National Football League (NFL).
+He played college football for the San Jose State Spartans.

 Early life

 Ervin was born in San Bernardino, California.
 He attended Colton High School, where he played high school football.

 College career

 A two-star recruit, Ervin attracted two offers from Idaho and San Jose State.
 On January 16, 2011, Ervin signed with San José State University.

 Ervin began playing for the San Jose State Spartans as a true freshman in 2011 at running back and return specialist.
 He became the first player to return a kickoff for a touchdown since 2005, when he returned a kickoff 95 yards for a touchdown on November 12 against Utah State.
 Ervin had 672 return yards and 107 rushing yards.

 In the 2012 season, Ervin had 205 rushing and 599 return yards.
 On September 28, in a 38–34 win over San Diego State, Ervin had a 97-yard kickoff return touchdown.
 Ervin also caught a 36-yard touchdown reception and returned a kickoff 92 yards for a touchdown on October 20 at UTSA.
 To cap off an 11–2 season with a year-end #24 ranking in the AP Poll, Ervin had 49 receiving yards and 38 return yards in the Spartans' win over Bowling Green in the 2012 Military Bowl.

 Ervin took a medical redshirt year in 2013 after suffering an injury during the season opener against Sacramento State on August 29.